Scott Redding

 Scott Redding - Shark Helmets

-He then moved up to the 125cc national championship, where he was spotted by the manager of the BQR Blusens team.
-Runner-up in the 2007 Spanish Championship, Scott was just 15 years old when he signed up for his first Grand Prix season with the Spanish team.
+He then lined up in the national 125 championship where he was spotted by the manager of the BQR Blusens team.

 Scott Redding - Shark Helmets